The Lego Batman Movie: Critical response

+IndieWire gave it a "B+", describing it as "2017's only good story about a self-obsessed cartoon billionaire who gets money from Steve Mnuchin."
+Robbie Collin of The Daily Telegraph earned a 4 out of 5 scoring and said, "While it never achieves, or even reaches for, The Lego Movies unexpected profundity and emotional bite, in purely logistical terms, The Lego Batman Movie is a thing of wonder.
+There are around four (great) films' worth of action and jokes here, crammed into a story so streamlined it might have been assembled in the Lockheed wind tunnel."

 Justin Chang of the Los Angeles Times was positive in his review, saying, "In its best moments, this gag-a-minute Bat-roast serves as a reminder that, in the right hands, a sharp comic scalpel can be an instrument of revelation as well as ridicule."
 J. R. Jones of the Chicago Reader wrote, "A movie of endlessly hurtling momentum, this is Mad Max: Fury Road for five-year-olds, and not nearly as much fun as snapping those bricks together."
 Peter Howell of The Toronto Star gave the film 2.5 out of 4 stars, saying, "First-time director Chris McKay, late of the Cartoon Network's Robot Chicken, throws at the screen seemingly everything his committee of screenwriters scripted."
 Michael O'Sullivan of The Washington Post praised the film for its heart, humor, and action which "snap together, with a satisfying click."